sudara/pamplejuce/README.md

 2. Take a look at [JUCE's default CMakeLists.txt](https://github.com/juce-framework/JUCE/tree/master/examples/CMake/AudioPlugin) and copy it over to your new project.

-3. Replace `AudioPluginExample` with the name of your project.
+3. Replace `Pamplejuce` with the name of your project.

 4. Set JUCE path.
 Uncomment the `add_subdirectory` example.
 Let's add JUCE as a submodule.
 I'm assuming we want the develop branch.